-In an attempt to avoid unwanted complications, some ecommerce payments providers are finding success by focusing on one or two international markets for eCommerce, while others are targeting more niche markets around the globe.
+In an attempt to avoid unwanted complications, some ecommerce payments providers are finding success by focusing on one or two international markets, while others are targeting more niche markets around the globe.

-“These nascent markets offer incredible growth opportunities for innovative, trail-blazing companies,” said Sebastian Kanovich, the company’s chief executive, in a press release announcing its expansion.
+“These nascent markets offer incredible growth opportunities for innovative, trail-blazing companies,” said Sebastian Kanovich, the dLocal CEO.

 “While there are market barriers, many cross-border e-commerce opportunities are emerging in both Egypt and Morocco where governments are making efforts to improve financial inclusion through digital banking supported by payments solutions,” he said.

-Certainly, payments providers need to acutely understand how customers want to pay in the various markets they are in.
+Certainly, payments providers need to accurately understand how buyers want to pay in the various markets they are in.

-According to 2Checkout’s first quarter 2018 benchmark report on digital commerce trends—important because it reveals so-called “normal,” pre-pandemic behavior—Visa and Mastercard continue to dominate among payment methods, accounting for 68 percent of global online sales; followed by PayPal at 19 percent and American Express at 7 percent.
+According to 2Checkout’s 2018 benchmark report on digital commerce trends—important because it reveals so-called “normal,” pre-pandemic behavior—Visa and Mastercard continue to dominate among payment methods, accounting for over two-thirds of global online sales; followed by PayPal at 19%, and American Express at 7%.

 Merchants trying to expand into international B2B payments without a knowledgeable partner will quickly discover that some countries show very strong preferences for local payment methods.
-For example, as a merchant, you can’t operate in the Netherlands and not accept iDEAL, said Jochen Kaempfer, a principal at A.T.
+For example, as a seller, you can’t operate in the Netherlands and not accept iDEAL, said Jochen Kaempfer, a principal at A.T.
 Kearney who focuses on banking and payments.
-To sell in Mexico, you need to accept payments through OXX;, whereas in China, the big payment method is Alipay and in Brazil, people tend to use local credit cards.
+To sell in Mexico, you need to accept payments through OXX; in China, the big payment method is Alipay; sell in in Brazil, and people prefer to use local credit cards.

-One challenge for payments providers is the proliferation of new payment methods.
-If you want to maximize sales, you have to support those payment methods across the world and you need to support lots of different currencies, said Litch of 2Checkout.
+One challenge for payment providers is the proliferation of new payment methods.
+If you want to maximize sales, you have to support those payment methods across the world—and you need to support lots of different currencies, said Erich Litch, CRO of 2Checkout.

-One area to watch is how payments companies will deal with the world of cryptocurrencies for international e-commerce, said Brandon Spear, president of TreviPay, a global B2B payment and credit solutions provider that specializes in commercial transaction management.
+One area to watch is how payments companies will deal with the world of cryptocurrencies for international B2B ecommerce, said our CEO Brandon Spear.
 There are some online merchants who accept cryptocurrencies currently, but there hasn’t yet been widespread adoption.
 “There’s still a little uncertainty about how this is all going to play out,” he says.

 It can be very difficult for start-up payment companies to simply jump into the global ecommerce market.
 “A lot of companies don’t realize how much scale it takes to work globally,” said Michael Ting, Head of Products & Payouts at PayPal.

 Consider, for instance, the prospect of different tax laws in every region.
-Just keeping track of the different rates, currencies and conversions can make it even more challenging for new and existing processors to do business in multiple countries, said Christensen of Digital River.
-Companies may need to hire local experts in each of the jurisdictions, or outsource to a third party.
-Either option has to be built into a payment company’s economics.
+Just keeping track of the different rates, currencies and conversions can make it even more challenging for new and existing processors to do business in multiple countries, Companies may need to hire local experts in each of the jurisdictions, or outsource to a third party.
+Either way, it has to be built into a payment company’s economics.